Louvre Museum

 A former palace of kings, the Louvre has been intimately linked to the history of France for eight centuries.
 Conceived from its creation in 1793 as a universal museum, its collections, which are among the finest in the world, cover several millennia and a territory that stretches from America to the borders of Asia.
 As a universal museum, the Louvre houses eight departments.
 Egyptian Antiquities, Oriental Antiquities, and Greek, Etruscan and Roman Antiquities, sit alongside more modern collections such as those in the Paintings, Sculptures, Works of Art, Graphic Arts and Islamic Arts departments.
 In total, nearly 33,000 works are on display, including world-famous masterpieces such as the Victory of Samothrace, the Crouching Scribe, the Winged Bulls of Khorsabad, the Mona Lisa, Michelangelo's Slaves and the Napoleon III Apartments.
 A ninth department devoted to the arts of Byzantium and Eastern Christianity is currently being created and will open in 2025.

-The Louvre is also home to temporary exhibitions, an auditorium, activities for all audiences, the Tuileries Gardens and the Eugène Delacroix National Museum.
-The Louvre ticket allows access to the Eugène-Delacroix National Museum on the day or the day after your visit.
+The Louvre is also home to temporary exhibitions, an auditorium, activities for all audiences, the Tuileries Gardens and the Eugène- Delacroix National Museum.
+The Louvre ticket allows access to the Eugène-Delacroix National Museum on the day or the day after your visit (currently closed for works, scheduled to reopen on 20 March 2024).

 **Discover the Studio